InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

 ![MCUBoot update sequence diagram](upgrade.png)

-The next time MCUBoot will be run (after a MCU reset), MCUBoot will check if the new firmware ran correctly (it must set a flag in memory).
+The next time MCUBoot will be run (after an MCU reset), MCUBoot will check if the new firmware ran correctly (it must set a flag in memory).
 If it is not the case, it'll revert to the previous version of the firmware by copying it from the secondary to the primary.

 ![MCUBoot update sequence diagram](recover.png)

-You'll find more information about MCUBoot, its design and how it works in [the documentation of the projet](https://docs.mcuboot.com/).
+You'll find more information about MCUBoot, its design and how it works in [the documentation of the project](https://docs.mcuboot.com/).

 The [pinetime-mcuboot-bootloader](https://github.com/InfiniTimeOrg/pinetime-mcuboot-bootloader) integrates MCUBoot, provides low-level drivers for the display and SPI flash memory and implements a very basic UI.
 See [the documentation of the project for more details about this](https://github.com/InfiniTimeOrg/pinetime-mcuboot-bootloader#boot-flow).

 An application firmware must implement the following functionalities to be compatible with our bootloader:

-- The application firmware will be flashed at **adress 0x8000 of the internal flash**.
-It must then be **linked** with a start adress of 0x8000 (instead of 0x00 by default).
+- The application firmware will be flashed at **address 0x8000 of the internal flash**.
+It must then be **linked** with a start address of 0x8000 (instead of 0x00 by default).
 - The bootloader starts the **watchdog** just before loading the application firmware.
 The application firmware must **refresh the watchdog regularly**.
-If the watchdog is not refreshed in time, the microcontroller will reset, and the bootloader will consider the firmware as unfunctionnal and will revert to the previous one.
+If the watchdog is not refreshed in time, the microcontroller will reset, and the bootloader will consider the firmware as unfunctional and will revert to the previous one.
 - The application firmware must implement an **OTA procedure which copies the new firmware at offset 0x040000 of the external SPI flash memory**.
 - The application firmware must set the valid bit in flash memory (write `1` at offset 0x7BFE8 of the internal flash memory) to validate the installation.
 If this bit is not set, the bootloader will revert to the previous version at next reset.